maxbenjs/udacity/data_engineering_nano_degree/5_capstone_project/README.md

 - ETL Notebook.ipynb: Notebook which builds & tests the final ETL script
 - ETL.py: Python script for the ETL
 - dl.cfg: Config file which contains access keys and credentials for AWS, S3 & DWH
+- DWH Data and Queries Notebook.ipynb: Notebook which contains example queries from the tables in the DWH

 ### 5. Further Notes